LorenzoMazzocco/OpenMC-projects/basic/WGP_breeding_metric/README.md

 complex post-processing work to be useful for the analysis that we want to perform.
 Therefore the delta metric is clearly superior since it is defined as a positive ratio that we want to maximize.

 > Note that can be proven that the two metrics convey the exact same information and therefore there is no downside to using delta instead of mu.
+This
+> is done at the end of this readme.

 The nuclides' of interest nuclear data is written following endf-6 formatting and can be found in the [endf](endf/) directory.